Optimal Non-Adaptive Group Testing with One-Sided Error Guarantees: Conclusion

 \subsubsection{Establishing Lemma \ref{lem5}}

-For Lemma \ref{lem5}, we will ultimately use the same ``dummy non-defectives'' idea as that of Lemma \ref{lem4}, but before doing so, we need to transfer a result from \cite{bay2022optimal} from \emph{number of masked items} to \emph{number of masked defectives}.
+For Lemma \ref{lem5}, we will ultimately use the same ``dummy non-defectives'' used in proving Lemma \ref{lem4}, but before doing so, we need to transfer a result from \cite{bay2022optimal} from \emph{number of masked items} to \emph{number of masked defectives}.